united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/mqtt/index.md

 `<valueName>` in the JSON is a integer or float representing a process value, e.g. temperature.

+**Note: as <valueName> is a integer or float, booleans like "true" or "false" are not possible.
+Please convert them to integer, e.g., "true" --> 1, "false" --> 0**

 #### Example for /processValue

 ```json